kdsparks/cse15l-lab-reports/labreport1.md

 ![Image](ls-path-to-file.jpeg)
 * Working directory at run: `/home/lecture1/messages`
-* By using a path to a file as the argument, the name of that file was listed, and there are no further files or folders to list.
+* By using a path to a file as the argument, the name of that file was listed, and there were no further files or folders to list.
 * No error.

 Command `cat`